|

 gallery |

-Above and below: RAF Lindholme.
-Wellington Mk I
+RAF Lindholme.
+Left: Wellington Mk I

 Left:

 W/O Henryk Bohatkiewicz, CV+bar.
 50 ops flights as a wireless operator.
+Right:

 RAF Dale 1943.